KaiYan289/RLpapersnote/README.md

 * *First order Constrained Optimization in Policy Space* An improvement of the paper above which does not require calculating 2nd-order derivation.

 ### Demonstration-Guided RL

+* *Reinforcement Learning with Sparse Rewards using Guidance from Offline Demonstration* (ICLR 22' spotlight)

+This paper proposes LOGO, which is based on TRPO and limit the policy to be similar to demonstrations by constraints.
+It is surprising that this work does not mention either PARROT or SPiRL/SKiLD/FIST line of work.
+[TBD]

 * *Learning to Weight Imperfect Demonstrations* This paper from ICML 21' gives weight for datapoints in GAIL.